samchamper/maps_POI_route_finder/maps/tests/README.md

 # Nose tests #

-Run as "nosetests" from the "brevets" directory.
+Run as "nosetests" from the "maps" directory.

 Does not work from repo main directory (tests not found by Nose).

-Does not work from within brevets/tests.
+Does not work from within maps/tests.